nikulkarni/webdriver-accessibility/README.md

 Issues
 ======
-Please provide necessary details to reproduce the issue and open them
+Please provide necessary details to reproduce the issue and open them as appropriate

 Contact
 =======